biolab/orange3/doc/visual-programming/source/widgets/visualize/scatterplot.md

 The **Scatter Plot**, as the rest of Orange widgets, supports zooming-in and out of part of the plot and a manual selection of data instances.
 These functions are available in the lower left corner of the widget.

 The default tool is *Select*, which selects data instances within the chosen rectangular area. *Pan* enables you to move the scatter plot around the pane.
 With *Zoom* you can zoom in and out of the pane with a mouse scroll, while *Reset zoom* resets the visualization to its optimal size.
 An example of a simple schema, where we selected data instances from a rectangular region and sent them to the [Data Table](../data/datatable.md) widget, is shown below.
-Notice that the scatterplot doesn't show all 52 data instances, because some data instances overlap (they have the same values for both attributes used).
+Notice that the scatter plot doesn't show all 52 data instances, because some data instances overlap (they have the same values for both attributes used).

 ![](images/ScatterPlotExample-Explorative.png)

 Example
 -------

 The **Scatter Plot** can be combined with any widget that outputs a list of selected data instances.
-In the example below, we combine [Tree](../model/tree.md) and **Scatter Plot** to display instances taken from a chosen decision tree node (clicking on any node of the tree will send a set of selected data instances to the scatterplot and mark selected instances with filled symbols).
+In the example below, we combine [Tree](../model/tree.md) and **Scatter Plot** to display instances taken from a chosen decision tree node (clicking on any node of the tree will send a set of selected data instances to the scatter plot and mark selected instances with filled symbols).

 ![](images/ScatterPlotExample-Classification.png)